CameronB01/CameronB01/README.md

 With my strong academic background, hands-on work experience, and never-ending curiosity, I can't wait to contribute my skills to exciting projects and collaborate with other data enthusiasts like myself.

+### Technical Skills:

+Programming Languages: Python, R, and SQL

+### Work Experience:

+I've gained valuable hands-on experience as a data science intern over the course of three summers at a tech startup.
+During my internships, I:
+- Built a web scraping tool to classify hard skills, which was integrated into the core application.
+- Built a data conversion tool to convert CSV files to XML format.
+- Conducted code reviews for multiple projects.
+- Carried out manual data transformation tasks.
+- Collaborated effectively within a team.
+- Provided progress reports during daily stand-up meetings.

+### My Contact Info:

-Please feel free to reach out to me on my LinkedIn!
+Please feel free to reach out to me with any questions!
 I can't wait to hear from you!

+Email: cambay46@gmail.com (This is the best way to get a hold of me)

+Phone: (425)-301-4484

+LinkedIn: www.linkedin.com/in/cameron-bayer

 <!--